How FREDG Foods Affects Your Eczema

 It is also important to note that being eczema free is a multi-pronged approach, there is no evidence that eliminating any food alone will completely clear up eczema.

-Using topical applications can help in relieving the itch, dryness and pain of skin conditions but be sure to choose natural products that do not contain synthetic colouring, fragrances, preservatives and petrochemicals.
+Using topical applications can help in relieving the itch, dryness, and pain of skin conditions but be sure to choose natural products that do not contain synthetic coloring, fragrances, preservatives, and petrochemicals.

-Bio-Active Pure Emu Oil from Emu Tracks penetrates skin easily to fight skin inflammation while it moisturise and nourish.
-Emu Oil derived from the Australian emus has been used effectively by aborigines for centuries to treat skin ailments.
+Pure Emu Oil from Emu Tracks penetrates the skin easily to moisturize and nourish the skin.
+Emu Oil, derived from the Australian emus has been used effectively by aborigines for centuries to treat skin ailments.

 If you are into herbal remedies, Down To Earth’s Potato Cream derived from South Africa’s potato herb is a well-known medicinal tradition for providing soothing relief from skin ailments.
 Rich in phytosterol content, it is a powerful anti-inflammatory and antioxidant.